ideai-dev-000/ideai-main/docs/setup/commit-signing.md

 This guide explains how to set up GPG commit signing for verified commits, which is required for Vercel deployments when "Require Verified Commits" is enabled.

+**Status**: ✅ Commit signing is configured and working in this project.

 ## Why Sign Commits?

 - **Security**: Verifies that commits are from you